Procedures for Safe Use of Pyrophoric/Water Reactive Reagents

 - By using proper syringe techniques, these reagents can be handled safely in the laboratory.
 The Aldrich Sure/Seal™ Packaging System provides a convenient method for storing and dispensing air-sensitive reagents.

-- Many of these reagents are stored at reduced temperatures.
-Before accomplishing any transfer, let the reagent bottle warm to room temperature in the fume hood or glove box.
-Water vapor could condense on the needle surface which can initiate ignition.
+- Many of these reagents are stored at reduced temperature.
+Before beginning any transfer, let the reagent bottle warm to room temperature in the fume hood or glove box.
+Water vapor can condense on the needle surface which could initiate ignition.
 Be sure to wipe any moisture off the bottle and septum.

 Storage and Disposal

-- Use and store minimal amounts of reactive chemicals.
-Do not store reactive chemicals with flammable materials or in a flammable liquids storage cabinet.
+- Pyrophoric and water reactive chemicals must be properly segregated (i.e. not with flammable materials) with secondary containers.
 Secondary containers carrying reactive materials must be clearly labeled with the correct chemical name, in English, and hazard warning.

 - Store reactive materials as recommended in the SDS.
 An inert gas-filled desiccator or glove box are suitable storage locations for most materials.

 - Use and store minimal amounts of pyrophoric/water reactive chemicals.